SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 * Be extended to provide added functionality, as described in :doc:`Extensions`.
 * Conform to protocols to implement a shared abstraction or cooperate with a default implementation, as described in :doc:`Protocols`.

+..
+XXX this chapter does X, you'll see Y in following chapters.
+..
+XXX (migi) polymorphism is possible with structs

 .. _Structures_StructureSyntax:

 Structure Syntax